kids encyclopedia robot

 In February 2014, Newhouse entered the Republican primary for Washington's 4th congressional district.
 The incumbent, Doc Hastings, did not run.
 Newhouse and fellow Republican Clint Didier advanced to the November election after finishing in the top two in the August primary, marking the first time that two Republicans squared off in a general election since the state adopted the "top two" primary system.
 The 4th has long been Washington's most conservative district, and it was very likely that Hastings would be succeeded by another Republican.

-The race was very close, and was seen as a battle between the factions of the GOP; Newhouse is considered a mainstream Republican, while Didier openly identified with the Tea Party movement.
+The race was very close, and was seen as a battle between the factions of the GOP; Newhouse was considered a mainstream Republican, while Didier openly identified with the Tea Party movement.
 Newhouse defeated Didier by a margin of 51%-49%.

 Newhouse faced Didier in a rematch in 2016, placing first in the blanket primary with 44,720 votes (45.77%) to Didier's 26,892 (27.53%).
 In the general election, Newhouse defeated Didier, 132,517 votes (57.64%) to 97,402 (42.36%).